AI Historical Figures for Interactive Museum Exhibits

 How do we get started with AI historical figures for museums?

-The best starting point is to identify the historical figure, exhibition context, and visitor experience you want to create.
+The best starting point is to identify the historical figure, exhibition context, and interactive museum exhibit you want to create.
 From there, the project can be scoped around the right format, interaction model, and deployment option.
-If you want to create a custom AI historical figure you need submit your inquiry through the contact form, and we’ll guide you through the next steps.
+If you want to create a custom AI historical figure, submit your inquiry through the contact form, and we’ll guide you through the next steps.

 How is historical accuracy maintained in AI historical figures?